 - Made-to-order deli sandwiches from General Gritts (Snowbird Center Level 1).

 - Hot cocoa to warm you up at The Summit after experiencing the Aerial Tram.

 - Ice cream, giant Rice Krispie Treats and pizza by the slice can all be found at Baked & Brewed Café and Tram Car Pizza (Snowbird Center Level 2).

 The fun doesn’t end when the lifts stop spinning.
 Keep your family entertained from first chair to bedtime with these family activities:

 - Perusing the selection of books, stuffed animals and finger puppets within Center Sundries (Snowbird Center, Level 2).

 - Hitting the pool.
 Snowbird’s 4 slopeside lodges are outfitted with heated outdoor pools (for lodging guests only).

 - Testing their hand-eye coordination by playing on the vintage video games, foosball and pool table in The Cliff Lodge Game Room (Level L2).

 One of the best ways to get oriented to Snowbird is by taking a complimentary Mountain Tour led by our Mountain Hosts.
-Our Mountain Hosts not only guide you and your family across the mountain but share the history, ecology and geography of Little Cottonwood Canyon, adding to an already memorable experience.
-Tours are geared toward intermediate skiers or snowboarders and are offered daily at 9:30 and 10:30 am during the ski season.
+Our Mountain Hosts not only guide you and your family across the mountain but also share the history, ecology and geography of Little Cottonwood Canyon, adding to an already memorable experience.
+Tours are geared toward intermediate skiers or snowboarders and are offered daily at 10:30 am and 1:00 pm during the ski season.